 Plus, 30 Britannia Club balcony staterooms were added.
 These are larger rooms in prime locations, and passengers dine at the time of their choice in the single-seating Britannia Club Restaurant.
 For the first time, Queen Mary 2 offers accommodations for solo travelers.
 Fifteen staterooms were created for singles, including several with oversized round windows and window seat cushions.

-THE PERKSCourtesy of Cunard Line
+Courtesy of Cunard Line

 In another change, the liner’s casual Winter Garden was transformed into the elegant Carinthia Lounge, after the name of a famous Cunard liner.
 The room now features a patisserie and afternoon tea service, accompanied by a harpist.
 Sir Samuel’s, the specialty coffee bar, gained a menu of fondues, ice-cream sundaes, and pastries, all made with Godiva chocolates.